Restaurants – How to Select the Right One?

 The Sustainable Restaurant Association, www.thesra.org, seems to be a good choice to find the right restaurant straight ahead.
 It offers addresses for sustainable restaurants in Great Britain and sets the standards.

 Greentable offers now something similar, based on these standards for Germany: www.greentable.de.
-Who is interested in finding a really sustainable restaurant in Great Britain or Germany just needs to go on these websites and check them out.
+Do you want to find a really sustainable restaurant in Great Britain or Germany?
+Then you just need to go on these websites and check them out.